 Oxford Biosciences can fulfil the role of Responsible Person, and the RP fee is charged annually per product.
-Having an EU-based Responsible Person enables individuals or companies in countries outside the EU to sell products in the EU without having to have a corporate location within the EU.
-We provide a physical address for the PIF files in our satellite office in Oxfordshire.
+Having an EU-based and/or UK Responsible Person enables individuals or companies in countries outside the EU to sell products in the EU without having to have a corporate location within the EU or UK.
+We provide a physical address for the PIF files in our satellite office in Oxford and/or Cork, Ireland.
 Please note, this is not at our Oxford Science Park address.

 A responsible person must be designated for each product placed on the market.
 This person shall ensure compliance of the products with the rules set out in the Regulation.
 In particular, they shall ensure compliance with requirements relating to human health, safety and consumer information.
 They shall maintain a product information file accessible to the public authorities.